-DU students union elections: ABVP wins three posts, NSUI bags one
+Amit Shah and JP Nadda congratulate ABVP for its victory in DU students’ union elections

 The Rashtriya Swayamsevak Sangh-affiliated student wing won the posts of president, vice president and joint secretary.

-The Akhil Bharatiya Vidyarthi Parishad won three posts in the Delhi University Students Union elections, the results of which were announced on Friday, PTI reported.
+The Akhil Bharatiya Vidyarthi Parishad won three posts in the Delhi University Students’ Union elections, the results of which were announced on Friday, PTI reported.
 The Rashtriya Swayamsevak Sangh-affiliated student wing won the posts of president, vice president and joint secretary.

 ABVP’s Akshit Dahiya defeated National Students Union of India’s Chetna Tyagi for the president’s post by a margin of more than 19,000 votes.
-The right-wing party’s Pradeep Tanwar won the post of vice president by a margin of 8,574 votes while Shivangi Kharwal won the joint secretary’s designation by a margin of 2,914 votes.
+The right-wing party’s Pradeep Tanwar won the post of vice president by a margin of 8,574 votes while Shivangi Kharwal won the joint secretary’s designation by 2,914 votes.

-However, ABVP’s Yogit Rathi lost the union’s secretary post to NSUI’s Ashish Lamba by a margin of 2,053 votes.
+However, ABVP’s Yogit Rathi lost the union secretary post to NSUI’s Ashish Lamba by 2,053 votes.

+“I congratulate all workers of ABVP for the grand victory in Delhi University student union elections,” ANI quoted Union Home Minister Amit Shah as saying.
+“This victory is not only proof of the unflinching belief in nationalism of our youth but also a proof of how committed new India is towards nation building.”

+Bharatiya Janata Party Working President JP Nadda also congratulated the student organisation.
+“Congratulations to the ABVP for its historic win in the DUSU polls by bagging three seats,” he tweeted.
+“These youngsters are the our country’s future and every worker of the ABVP is dedicated to the society and organisation.
+This is a victory of nationalist ideology among students.”

 The elections were held on Thursday.
 The elections were marred by allegations of malfunctioning electronic voting machines.
 The polls were contested by 16 candidates, including four women, with 52 polling centres being set up.